electro-logic/CameraVision2/README.md

 optional 2b) Connect UM232H with the adapter into GPIO1

-optional 2c) Connect UM232H to PC with an USB 2.0 cable
+optional 2c) Connect UM232H to PC with an USB 2.0 cable.
+The module should be [configured](https://electro-logic.blogspot.com/2014/02/fpga-comunicazione-ad-alta-velocita_16.html) with the FT_PROG utility.

 3) Program the bitstream \eda\de0-nano\output_files\DE0_NANO_D8M.sof into the DE0-Nano with Quartus Programmer
 4) Wait that LED0 turn on and launch CameraVision.exe (available compiled or can be compiled from the source code)